 • disability or presumed disability (including physical, intellectual or psychological disabilities, diseases, illnesses and injuries, genetic predisposition towards a disability, and manifestations of a disability);

-• industrial activity (e.g. being or not being a member, joining or refusing to join, an industrial organisation or association, such as a union or employer organisation);
+• industrial activity (being or not being a member, joining or not joining an industrial organisation or association, such as a union);

 • physical features (a person’s height, size, weight or other bodily characteristics, but does not include make-up and clothing);